 In between Masto and Vuosseli, you’ll find the middle slopes (in Finnish: Välirinteet), which you can ski by using the button lift.
 These slopes are conveniently gentle and uncrowded for practicing.
 There’s also a sled hill at the middle slopes.

 ACTIVE SKIER’S CHOICES

 Ruka’s mountainous Front Slopes rise in front of your eyes right in the centre of Ruka village.
-These slopes offer steepness for carving and high speed rides.
+These slopes offer steepness for carving and high speed rides down and up with brand new Village Express 6 seater chairlift with a bubble.
 Also Ruka’s FIS-slope, Battery Run -moguls and Freestyle-centre are situated at Front Slopes.
 A free of charge carpet lift serves beginners and a chairlift takes you right to the top, from where it’s easy to continue to the slope areas of Vuosseli, Saarua or Kelo.
 There’s an easier, family-friendly slope running down to Talvijärvi from Front Slopes, which is skied with the anchorlift.